 It is these earliest childhood memories that set the stage for my adult self, connected to the natural world, with beings seen, unseen, in my dreams and energy field.

 In 1984, I received a Bachelor of Science in Natural Resources Management at Colorado State University, and followed it with a Science Education degree.
 I worked for the US Forest Service in various locations of Colorado and Southeastern Alaska.
-I was a Science Teacher for Junior and Senior high schools in Colorado and abroad.
+I was a Science Teacher for Junior and Senior high schools in Colorado and Micronesia.

 My daughter, Jasmine Rose, was conceived in the Rawah Wilderness of north-central Colorado.
 As a single mother, the times spent in the garden are unforgettable, and was an affordable form of entertainment.

-Through the years, I kept a garden journal and took many photographs of the ever changing, growing world in my back yard and beyond, which taught me the lessons of the natural world reflecting the lessons of everyday life.
+Through the years, I kept a garden journal and took many photographs of the ever changing, growing world in my backyard and beyond, which taught me the lessons of the natural world reflecting the lessons of everyday life.

-The stories and lessons in this personal collection are true.
+The stories and lessons in this upcoming personal collection are true.
 It is a family portrait album of my experiences in the natural world.
 Many annual and perennial plants and pets have come and gone through the years, as well as the birds and other wild creatures born, died and buried in my backyard.
-It is amazing how much natural life happens in a city back yard, if only one pays attention and becomes connected with the land, however small.
+It is amazing how much natural life happens in a city backyard, if only one pays attention and becomes connected with the land, however small.